Last Updated on Jun 12, 2025

 For the purposes of this Addendum, the following terms and those defined within the body of this Addendum apply.

-(a) “Customer Personal Data” means Personal Data Processed by Dealpath on behalf of Customer.
+2.1 “Customer Personal Data” means Customer Data that is Personal Data Processed by Dealpath on behalf of Customer.

-(c) “Personal Data” shall have the meaning assigned to the terms “personal data” and/or “personal information” under applicable Data Protection Laws.
+2.4 “Personal Data” shall have the meaning assigned to the terms “personal data” or “personal information” under applicable Data Protection Laws.

-(f) “Services” means any and all services that Dealpath performs under the Terms.
+2.7 “Services” means any and all services that Dealpath performs under the Agreement.

 4. Cross-Border Transfers of Personal Data.